EngiOptiQA/EngiOptiQA/README.md

 _EngiOptiQA_ is a Python software library dedicated to **Engi**neering **Opti**mization with **Q**uantum **A**nnealing (QA).
 This project provides a set of tools to formulate engineering optimization problems suitable for QA.

+A minimal documentation can be found under [https://engioptiqa.github.io/EngiOptiQA/](https://engioptiqa.github.io/EngiOptiQA/).
 To learn more about the background of _EngiOptiQA_ and the implemented problem formulations, please refer to the corresponding publication [[1]](#pub1).

 ## Citation